 Am Meall from National Trust for Scotland Glencoe Visitor Centre

 There are a few trails meandering around the grounds of NTS Glencoe Visitor Centre, with picnic benches and mountains all around, but if you have 2-3 hours to spare then it is well worth taking the walk up to the mast at the summit of Am Meall.
 Again, not quite as low-level as the other walks, but fairly straightforward and with a good track to follow the whole way.
-Note: as of April 2024, there is a closed bridge and a boggy, steep detour through the woods.
-This may not be suitable for all levels of fitness, so check at the Visitor Centre for up-to-date access advice!

 From the NTS Visitor Centre carpark (£4 charge, free for members), either take one of the coloured trails uphill to join the forestry road or pick up the start of the road just next to the entrance to the caravan site.
 Grab a coffee and a picnic lunch from the Visitor Centre café to take with you!
 The road skirts around the campsite (ignore the path off to the right signposted "To Village") and then begins climbing steadily up hill.
 Once you're on the forestry road, it is just a case of following it as it winds its way up and around the hillside for around 5K.
 The first mile or so is relatively uninteresting, but the views get better and better as height is gained.
-Just before the highest point of the road, a steep, muddy track veers off to the right, taking you directly up towards the summit.
-Walk under the mast and cross the stile, then enjoy the extensive views in all directions: Beinn a' Bheithir, Loch Leven and Loch Linnhe, Ardgour, the Mamores, the Pap of Glencoe and Sgurr nam Fiannaidh, and down Glencoe towards Bidean nam Bian.
-This is a particularly good spot for sunset - just make sure you pack a torch for the descent!
+Just before the highest point of the road, a steep, muddy track veers off to the right through a gate, taking you directly up towards the summit - this is the only slightly more challenging section.

 What's your favourite short walk in Glencoe?